Modeling Recovery Curves With Application to Prostatectomy: Introduction

-We apply our method to data from a study that tracked the quantified sexual function level, expressed as a number between 0 and 1, of 184 patients both before radical prostatectomy surgery and at a common set of timepoints in the 4 years immediately following surgery.
-These numerical measures of sexual function were obtained by administering the Prostate Cancer Index, which is a multiple choice questionaire that evaluates patient function and bother following prostate cancer treatment, and a protocol to convert the answers to a numerical score.
-Prostate cancer will affect 1 out of 6 men, and low stage patients usually have several viable treatment options, each with different side effects.
-Radical prostatectomy, like most treatments for localized prostate cancer, is known to adversely affect sexual function.
-Thus it is important to be able to forecast the pattern of sexual function level should one undergo a prostatectomy.
-Crucially, sexual function trajectories after prostatectomy are known to follow a recovery curve, both from past studies \cite{Potosky2004} \citep[at least up to 5 years post-treatment, see][]{Resnick2013}, and from our dataset.
-To illustrate, in Figure \ref{fig:avg_curve} we show the dataset-wide averages, for each timepoint, of sexual function level, as well as dataset-wide averages, for each timepoint, of the patients' sexual function values scaled by their respective value immediately before prostatectomy.
-We also show in Figure \ref{fig:data_plots} the unscaled sexual function level time series of 12 randomly selected patients, which includes their unscaled sexual function level both post-treatment and right before treatment.
+To illustrate, in Figure \ref{fig:avg_curve} we show the dataset-wide averages, for each timepoint, of sexual function level (\texttt{fxn level}), as well as dataset-wide averages, for each timepoint, of the patients' sexual function values scaled by their respective value immediately before prostatectomy.
+We also show in Figure \ref{fig:example_curves} the unscaled sexual function level time series of 12 randomly selected patients, which includes their unscaled sexual function level both post-treatment and right before treatment.
 We hypothesize that the function levels reported by individual patients are noisy versions of a latent smooth ``true'' function level.
 In this context, we use our method to study whether there are patient covariates that correlate with post-surgery sexual function trajectory.

+The remainder of the paper is organized as follows.
+In Section~\ref{sec:past} we contextualize our approach by describing related work.
+Then, we formally define the recovery curve shape in Section~\ref{sec:recovery} and present the specifics of our model in Section~\ref{sec:model}.
+We demonstrate that the model performs well in simulation studies in Section~\ref{sec:sim} and then using the aforementioned prostatecomy data in Section~\ref{sec:real}.